On the power quantum computation over real Hilbert spaces: Real simulation

 \subsection{Separable states and operations}

+For this section we focus on states and measurement observables only, which is sufficient for our application in section~\ref{sec:qma}.
+The techniques should be adaptable to separable superoperators as well.

 Suppose that we have a computation with multiple subsystems which is separable.
-That is, the state and operators can all be written in the form
+That is, the state and observables can all be written in the form

-where each $M_{k,j}$ is Hermitian and operates on the $k$th subsystem only (Hence $M$ is also Hermitian.)
+where each $M_{\mathcal{A}_{j},k}$ and $M$ are all Hermitian.
+For pure states, we require that the corresponding density matrix is separable, i.e. that the state is a product state.
 To simulate general multi-partite computations the construction given in section~\ref{sec:multipartite} is required, and in particular this means that the state will be entangled across subsystems.
-In the case we are currently considering, we wish to maintain the separability.
-Fortunately, this is possible.
+However, in the case where the state and measurement are separable, the entanglement is not necessary.

-We will use the same methodology as in the previous sections, by considering coherent mixtures of the original and complex conjugate computation.
-For separable operators we can add an additional layer of complexity by considering a type of ``partial'' complex conjugation.
-The structure of the separable operator allows us to complex conjugate on only one subsystem in a well defined way.
-In the case of many subsystems, we can conjugate on a subset which we specify by way of a bit-string, which is the characteristic vector for the subset on which we conjugate: \begin{definition}[Partial complex conjugation] Let $M = \sum_{j} M_{1,j} \otimes \dots \otimes M_{m,j}$ be a separable operator.
+We will use similar methodology to that in the previous section, by considering coherent mixtures of the original and complex conjugate computation.
+The structure of the separable operator allows us to complex conjugate only one subsystem in a well defined way.
+In the case of many subsystems, we can conjugate on a subset which we specify by way of a bit-string. \begin{definition}[Partial complex conjugation] Let $M = \sum_{k} M_{\mathcal{A}_{1},k} \otimes \dots \otimes M_{\mathcal{A}_{m},k}$ be a separable operator.
 Then

 Let $\ket{\psi} = \ket{\psi_{1}} \dots \ket{\psi_{m}}$ be a product state.
 Then